Health

 Response

 YU opened an onsite primary health, mental health and wellness services clinic staffed by Children’s Hospital & Research Center in Oakland.
-We provide individualized care for young people who are coping with violence, trauma, environmental toxins and poverty.
-Our clinic has becomes the most high volume adolescent health clinic in Oakland with more than 3,000 visits each year.
-We also started Corner’s Café, our onsite restaurant/café that provides fresh and healthy food options to the community.
+We provide individualized care for young people who are coping with violence, trauma, environmental toxins, and poverty.
+Our clinic has become the most high volume adolescent health clinic in Oakland with more than 3,000 visits each year.
+We also started Corners Café, our onsite restaurant/café that provides fresh and healthy food options to the community.

 Moving Forward